 The intervention concludes with the interventionist asking the individual a series of questions.
 Do they want to continue living their life as their loved ones have just described?
 Or, based on what they’ve heard, are they ready to seek help?
 Addiction professionals will also discuss the consequences of addiction as a whole.
 Some families arrange a treatment center beforehand.
 Typically, the interventionist and family develop a recovery plan and present it to the person of concern.

 Interventions aren’t always a one-time deal.
 Sometimes they occur over several consecutive days, or might even be spaced out over a few weeks.
 And, the actual intervention meetings themselves are sometimes organized differently depending on the addiction professional’s experience.

 After the Intervention

 About nine out of ten inventions are successful.
-Incredible breakthroughs happen when families approach someone who feels isolated and hopeless with love and support.
+Sometimes a loved one will say no to treatment but incredible breakthroughs happen when families approach someone who feels isolated and hopeless with love and support.
 However, there are also times when an intervention doesn’t go as planned.
 Sometimes the individual will promise to stop drinking or doing drugs but refuse to go to treatment.
 On other occasions, they might get angry and storm out.
 Both of these scenarios can lead a family to feel hopeless.
 As if they haven’t done enough.
 However, it’s important to know this is not the case.